Executive Career Burnout in London

 The Origin of the Term Burnout

 Burnout results from long-term work stress that has not been resolved.
 Burnout originates from author Graham Greene in his 1961 novel, A Burnout Case.
 He coined this phrase to describe an intensely exhausted doctor who worked in Belgian Congo treating patients with leprosy.
 Burnout started being used in psychology in 1974, when Herbert Freudenberger, a researcher, published a paper and used the term.
-The term was inspired by studying volunteers who worked at a free clinic for drug addicts.
+The term was inspired by studying volunteers who worked at a free clinic.

 In his paper, burnout was characterized as:

 - Bad temper

 - Cognitive, physical, and emotional exhaustion caused by excessive demands at work

 - Career led, and personal accomplishments are seriously reduced